-Each OMCI ME will include an Application section to cover D1 verses D2 implementations where needed and an ME Relationships section which will cover specifics related to different services using the ME.
+Each OMCI ME will include an Application section to cover legacy D1 verses and future D2 implementations where needed and an ME Relationships section which will cover specifics related to different services using the ME.

 2. Current Lightspeed Network Overview